 Through depression rehab programs, you can find relief from depression and addiction symptoms.
 The cycle ends with dual diagnosis treatment in San Antonio.

 Tips for Handling Depression

 Even after dual disorder treatment, people continue struggling with depression.
-It’s a mental illness, so just like addiction, staying healthy is a constant maintenance battle.
+It’s a mental illness, so staying healthy is a constant maintenance battle just like addiction.
 Thankfully, there are always useful tips for keeping symptoms at bay.

 First, you should try to exercise more.
 When you struggle with depression, simple tasks become overwhelming.
 For example, getting out of bed or going to the grocery store could potentially pose a problem.
 However, if you can push yourself to do a little exercise, you’ll feel better.
 You should start small, like going for a short walk, then gradually add more to your routine.

 Next, you need to focus on making realistic goals for yourself.
 Making impossible, lofty goals can make you feel bad about yourself when you fail to reach them.
 However, small goals you can easily check off your list will make you feel exponentially better when accomplishing a lot of them.

 Furthermore, it’s important to take lighting into account.
 For example, lying down in a dark room does nothing but make you feel sadder.
 Even artificial lights can cheer you up.
 You should open up your curtains or turn on lights to lift your mood.

 Likewise, go out in the sun from time to time.
 Even getting 10 to 15 minutes of daily sunlight is enough to make you feel happier.